MLiew/mliew.github.io/README.md

 ### Research Interests
 - Satellite system and space system
 - Space situational awareness
-- Machine Learning, data Mining, deep Learning
+- Machine Learning, data mining, deep learning
 - Autonomous control and navigation

 ### Research Experience
 1. Parameter Updating for Digital Satellite Model via Data Mining Approach
-  •	Utilized text mining techniques to analyze the text similarity of the ontology-based satellite parameters obtained from web-crawled open-access journal articles.
+   - Utilized text mining techniques to analyze the text similarity of the ontology-based satellite parameters obtained from web-crawled open-access journal articles.
-  •	Constructed a knowledge graph containing the satellite parameters and their similarity, correlation, and sensitivity
+   - Constructed a knowledge graph containing the satellite parameters and their similarity, correlation, and sensitivity
-  •	Updated digital satellite model parameters that are selected and grouped by utilizing graph reasoning and data mining algorithms
+   - Updated digital satellite model parameters that are selected and grouped by utilizing graph reasoning and data mining algorithms
 2. Satellite Collision Risk Analysis based on Data Mining
-  •	Analyzed and predicted the collision risk of satellites by using data mining techniques, including clustering and classification, based on orbital data web-crawled from the CelesTrak website
+  - Analyzed and predicted the collision risk of satellites by using data mining techniques, including clustering and classification, based on orbital data web-crawled from the CelesTrak website
-  •	Developed a GUI to automate the entire analysis process and generate an analysis report
+  - Developed a GUI to automate the entire analysis process and generate an analysis report

 ### Publications